fwd/nano-to/docs/checkout.md

 ## Nano.to Checkout

-Nano.to is a free, non-custodial Checkout UI hosted on Github.
+Free, non-custodial Checkout UI hosted on Github.
 It works by checking ```pending``` and ```history``` of any given address.
 Customizable with URL params.
 Optional, POST API available for secure checkouts.

 **Any Address:**
 ```python